Special educational needs and disability (SEND)

 Assistant SENCO: Mrs J Shudell

-Heads of House: Tennyson – Mrs M Chambers, Newton – Mrs S Turner, Franklin – Mrs N Warren Willoughby – Miss G Reeve
+Heads of House: Tennyson – Mrs M Chambers, Newton – Mrs B Lockyer, Franklin – Mrs N Warren/Mrs T Crow, Willoughby – Miss G Reeve

 We believe that at King Edward’s every student should have the opportunities to be successful and all staff work together to ensure that the needs of individuals are catered for socially and academically.
 We see the role of parents as vital and working in partnership with parents we can achieve more for our students than by working in isolation.